 Hindi is a standardised form of the Hindustani language and is an official language of India along with English.
-It is mutually understandable with Urdu - despite some vocabulary differences - but they use different writing systems (the Devanagari script for Hindi).
-It is the fourth most spoken language in the world and, in India, is a lingua franca in the Hindi Belt and much of the rest of the country.
-Much of its vocabulary comes from Sanskrit and Prakit, with additional borrowings from English.Learn Hindi with uTalk
+It is mutually understandable with Urdu - despite some vocabulary differences - but Hindi uses the Devanagari script and Urdu a Perso-Arabic script.
+Hindi is the fourth most spoken language in the world and, in India, is a lingua franca in the Hindi Belt and much of the rest of the country.
+Lots of its vocabulary comes from Sanskrit and Prakit, with additional borrowings from English.Learn Hindi with uTalk

 English borrows the words bungalow, pyjama and jungle from Hindi.